francoism90/dotfiles/README.md

 # dotfiles

-This is a selection of settings and preferences for my personal OpenSUSE [Aeon Desktop](https://aeondesktop.github.io/) and [MicroOS](https://microos.opensuse.org/) installation.
+This is a selection of settings, notes and preferences for my personal OpenSUSE [Aeon Desktop](https://aeondesktop.github.io/) and [MicroOS](https://microos.opensuse.org/) installation.

-Hopefully the provided instructions are useful, when you also run or decide to move to OpenSUSE. :)
+Hopefully the provided instructions are useful, when you do run OpenSUSE. :)

 ## System